openshift/openshift-restclient-java/DESIGN.md

 The primary consideration for the current design is to isolate, as much as possible, consumers of the library (e.g. JBoss Tools) from changes in the the API models.
-Previous experience has shown it can be challanging to maintain a client(e.g. UI) that supports both bleeding edge versions as well as a more stable code base such as enterprise deployments.
+Previous experience has shown it can be challenging to maintain a client(e.g. UI) that supports both bleeding edge versions as well as a more stable code base such as enterprise deployments.
 Possible scenarios that are specifically being addressed: